Exicom Tele-Systems Q1 FY26: Decoding the Mixed Signals – Is This "Fast Grower" Stock Worth Your Investment?

 EVSE Revenue (Consolidated) 37.3 103.2 102.8 -0.4% +175.6%

-EVSE Segment: Electrifying Growth Momentum In stark contrast, the EVSE segment continued its impressive growth trajectory.
-Although standalone revenue saw a marginal QoQ dip (-4.1%), the consolidated EVSE revenue remained largely stable QoQ (-0.4%), standing at ₹102.8 Cr.
-More importantly, this represents a phenomenal 175.6% YoY growth (consolidated).
+EVSE Segment: The Electrifying Growth Engine In stark contrast, the EVSE segment continued its dazzling performance.
+While standalone revenue saw a marginal QoQ dip (-4.1%), the consolidated EVSE revenue remained nearly flat QoQ (-0.4%), registering a remarkable 175.6% YoY growth!
+This phenomenal growth isn’t just a fluke; it’s deeply rooted in India’s domestic growth themes and government policy momentum.

 Metric Q1 FY25 (Cr) Q4 FY25 (Cr) Q1 FY26 (Cr) QoQ Change (%) YoY Change (%)